 A Three-Part Experience

-- Spring 2013: Take a course of your choosing as academic preparation for your internship.
+- Spring 2016: Take a course of your choosing, at Brandeis or abroad, as academic preparation for your internship.

 Sorensen Fellows receive a $4000 stipend ($3500 if internship is in the U.S.) intended to cover travel and modest living expenses for a summer internship.

-Sorensen Fellows must be Brandeis sophomores or juniors in the fall of 2012.
+Sorensen Fellows must be Brandeis sophomores or juniors in the fall of 2015.
 Students from any major are eligible.
-Fellows must be on campus in Spring 2013 and Fall 2013.
+Fellows must be on campus in Fall 2016.
 We are pleased to consider applications from those who have previously applied.